Shakthivelms8/dp-420-cosmos-db-dev/instructions/05-sdk-offline.md

 1. Close your web browser window or tab.

-## Connect to the emulator from the SDK
+## Task 03: Connect to the emulator from the SDK

 The **Microsoft.Azure.Cosmos** library has already been pre-installed in the .NET script you will use in this exercise.
 Further, some of the boilerplate code has already been written to save you time.
 You will need to update the boilerplate connection string value and write a couple of lines of code to complete the script.